+Table A2.3: Variable distance (D) and resulting Coupling Loss (G) for Co-Polarisation

-Fixed WSD transmission at 10 m agl and mobile DTT reception at 1.5 m agl
+Fixed WSD transmission at 10 m agl and mobile DTT reception at 1.5 m agl (Scenario 5)

 The model we use is shown below.
 A fixed WSD at 10 m agl radiates directly into a mobile DTT antenna at 1.5 m agl.
 There is no receiving antenna or polarisation discrimination.
-We assume a 10 dB transmit antenna attenuation in the downward direction.
-The maximum loss from the WSD to the DTT antenna, including transmit antenna attenuation, is 55.45 + 10 = 65.45 dB.
+We assume a 0.5 dB transmit antenna attenuation in the downward direction.
+The maximum loss from the WSD to the DTT antenna, including transmit antenna attenuation, is 56 + 0.5 = 56.5 dB at 650 MHz.